 The Chinook Center is in a critical formative stage.
 We are officially recognized as a 501(c)(3) organization and have an established board of dedicated volunteers committed to bringing the Chinook Center to life!

-We are not currently housed in a physical location and are fundraising and seeking start-up support over the summer of 2019.
-We are making use of community spaces in the city to facilitate workshops and other community events designed to build capacity and increase networking opportunities for grassroots organizations in the Pikes Peak region.
+We are not currently housed in a physical location and are fundraising and seeking start-up support.
+We are making use of community spaces in the city to facilitate workshops and other community events designed to build capacity, speak to issues of justice and inclusion, and increase networking opportunities for grassroots organizations in the Pikes Peak region.
 Keeping our feet on the pavement, we’re experiencing the very same struggles as the communities we serve!